kyle-seongwoo-jun/IPConfigurator/README.md

-# ipconfig
+# IP Configurator
-Configuring TCP/IP settings.
+This program configurate TCP/IP settings.

 # Why use this program
 Becasue configuring TCP/IP settings is a bother!